phebula/parrot-bot/README.md

-# quacker-bot
+# parrot-bot

-Discord bot for Quackers and friends
+Discord bot for quotes 'n' stuff

-See `bin/update`

-Also need mongodb: `sudo apt-get install mongodb`

 To start on server: